Skip to main content

 • Bob has a blue 4 and a prism 4 in his hand.
 Both have been previously clued with a blue color clue, but Bob does not know the true identity of either card.

-• In this situation, it is hard to give a Tempo Clue to the right-most card.
+• In this situation, it is hard to give a Tempo Clue to the rightmost card.
 Thus, the Ambiguous Tempo Clue convention applies, and we agree that:

-• a color Tempo Clue should focus the right-most card
+• a color Tempo Clue should focus the rightmost card

 • a rank Tempo Clue should focus the left most card

-Interaction with the Tempo Clue Chop Move
+Interaction Between the Ambiguous Prism Tempo Clue and the Tempo Clue Chop Move

 • Ambiguous Prism Tempo Clues are considered to be high-value.
 Thus, we agree to never Chop Move from these types of clues.